Lex Hieronica: Provisions

-The Lex Hieronica was an agricultural tax on all Sicilian farmers, except those in the territory of the cities of Centuripa, Halesa, Segesta, Halicya, and Panormus, Tauromenium and Messana.
+The Lex Hieronica was an agricultural tax on all Sicilian farmers, except those in the territory of the cities of Centuripa, Halesa, Segesta, Halyciae, and Panormus, Tauromenium and Messana.
 The latter two cities were exempted from the tax due to their status as civitas foederata.
 The other cities were exempted from the tithe due to their status as free states immune from tax but not with foederata.

 The Lex Hieronica required that each farmer pay ten percent of their produce as tax in the form of a tithe.
 An extra tithe could be imposed when necessary.
 This tithe applied to farmers who produced corn and barley.
 In addition, it is likely that the tithe also applied to wine, oil, and other minor agricultural products.
 The tithe could either be paid in kind or in cash.
 The number of farmers had to be annually logged in official records.
 Modern reconstruction suggests that these records took the form of a three columned table which logged the name of the farmer, the amount of crops sown, and the amount contributed to the tithe respectively.
 These public records were likely stored in a public building of the sort discovered at Morgantina.

 The Roman senate sold the rights to collect the Sicilian tithe to contractors.
 The tithe collectors were known as decumani.
 Usually, only Sicilians could purchase the rights to become decumani.
 However, occasionally there were Italian decumani in Sicily.
 The rights to collect were sold annually at an auction.
 Prior to 75 BCE the auctions were held in Syracuse.
 In 75 BCE the consuls Lucius Octavius and Gaius Aurelius Cotta moved the site of the auctions to Rome, except those contracts concerning grain.
 The collection rights were specific to a crop and a region of Sicily.
 The rights to collect the tithe of a crop were paid for in kind.
 For example, the right to collect grain was paid for with grain.
 However, Cicero also claims that the contracts could be bought with a monetary equivalent.
 Finally, Cicero suggests that the collector received an additional 6 percent of the produce which he was responsible for collecting.